Geology of Georgia (country)

 The geology of Georgia is the study of rocks, minerals, water, landforms and geologic history in Georgia.
 The country is dominated by the Caucasus Mountains at the junction of the Eurasian Plate and the Afro-Arabian Plate, and rock units from the Mesozoic and Cenozoic are particularly prevalent.
 For much of its geologic history, until the uplift of the Caucasus, Georgia was submerged by marine transgression events.
 Geologic research for 150 years by Georgian and Russian geologists has shed significant light on the region and since the 1970s has been augmented with the understanding of plate tectonics.

-Stratigraphy & Tectonics
+Stratigraphy and tectonics

 The Georgian Block in the Dzirula Massif is part of the Main Range zone of the Greater Caucasus and the Lesser Caucasus fold system.
 The south slope of the Greater Caucasus has exposed Paleozoic rocks in the Svaneti Zone, including black shale, phthanite chert, sandstones, turbidites, small amounts of marble and andesite or dacite volcanic rocks.
 These rocks, which belong to the Dizi Series are up to two kilometers thick and date to the Devonian, Carboniferous and Permian.
 Weakly metamorphosed Paleozoic sedimentary rocks are also found in the Dzirula Massif—namely, allochthon phyllite that contact Paleozoic granitoids and Precambrian gabbro, amphibolite and serpentinite.

 Late Carboniferous and Early Permian conglomerate, sandstone, limestone and argillite are identified by marine fossils.
 The Dzirula and Khrami massifs contain rhyolite and coal-bearing argillite.